Challenges faced by Indian startups

 Conclusion

-Consulting Services for Indian startups
+Consulting Services for Indian Startups

 Kanakkupillai is a consulting firm based in India that offers a range of services to startups, including company registration, accounting and bookkeeping, tax planning and compliance, legal services, and business advisory services.